ndkv/capsule-coin/README.md

 #### Get some fake Ether

 [Publishing and interacting with contracts costs Ether](http://truffleframework.com/docs/getting_started/contracts).
-We can get some for the test newtork for free from the [Rinkeby Faucet](https://faucet.rinkeby.io/).
+We can get some for the test network for free from the [Rinkeby Faucet](https://faucet.rinkeby.io/).
+Send them to your newly made account.

 #### Publish your contract with Truffle `migrate`

 Execute `truffle migrate` to publish a contract to the network.
 You will need

 1. a running node that allows RPC connections
 2. an unlocked account on that node
-3. the correct Truffle configuration.
+3. the correct Truffle configuration

 1 and 2 are solved by running our Ethereum node with the following parameters